The free energy in a multi-species Sherrington-Kirkpatrick model: Guerra's replica symmetry breaking bound

-These are the usual Gaussian fields that accompany the construction of the Ruelle probability cascades (see e.g. Section 2.3 in \cite{SKmodel}).
-For each $s\in\spe$ and each $i\in I_s$, let $C_i(\alpha)$ be a copy of the process $C^s(\alpha)$ and suppose that all these processes are independent of each other and of $D(\alpha)$.
-For $0\leq x\leq 1$, consider an interpolating Hamiltonian defined on $\Sigma_N\times \Natural^r$ by
+These are the usual Gaussian fields that accompany the construction of the Ruelle probability cascades; see, for example, Section~2.3 in \cite{SKmodel}.
+For each $s\in\spe$ and each $i\in I_s$, let $C_i(\alpha)$ be a copy of the process $C^s(\alpha)$, and suppose that all these processes are independent of each other and of $D(\alpha)$.
+For $0\leq x\leq1$, consider an interpolating Hamiltonian defined on $\Sigma _N\times\Natural^r$ by

 and the corresponding interpolating free energy